-This course is offered online in modules.
+This course is a hybrid course, with several activities offered online in modules as well as face to face meetings.
 Students should complete one learning module each week.
-In each module, students complete tasks or discussions as a whole group and students complete assignments that are specific to the subject area.
+READINGS ARE DUE BY MONDAY SO THAT WE CAN DISCUSS THEM IN CLASS.
+ASSIGNMENTS ARE DUE In each module, students complete tasks or discussions as a whole group (either in class or online) and students complete assignments that are specific to the subject area.
 All assignments are designed to meet state standards in reading (see the end of this syllabus for a copy of the content standards in reading for each subject).
-The course is meant to be taken concurrent to or subsequent to SeEd 4105 Reading and Literacy in the Content Areas.
+The course is meant to be taken subsequent to SeEd 4105 Reading and Literacy in the Content Areas.